0xUP3K0/XK-Scanner/README.md

 ## Bedienung

 1. Display am PC einstecken und im Arduino IDE "ESP32S3 Dev Module" auswählen
 2. Warten, bis die Initialisierungsmeldungen erscheinen
-3. Mit **Doppelklick** den Scan-Modus auswählen
+3. Mit **Doppelklick** den Scan-Modus wechseln
 4. Mit **langem Klick** einen Scan starten
 5. Ergebnisse werden auf dem Display angezeigt

----

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,